 The old man ties the marlin to the side of his skiff, as it’s too big to haul on board, and sets off home.
 For a time, he’s unable to take his eyes off the fish at his side.
 It’s incredibly large and beautiful and he worries over the reaction in the market.
 He doesn’t want this creature to be consumed frivolously, but he knows he has to sell it so he can feed himself.

-In a gruelling turn of events, but one that is not unpredictable, sharks begin to attack the boat.
+In a grueling turn of events, but one that is not unpredictable, sharks begin to attack the boat.
 They follow the trail of blood the marlin is leaving in the water.
-The first few Santiago is able to kill with the harpoon, but eventually, he loses it.
+In the first few Santiago is able to kill with the harpoon, but eventually, he loses it.
 He creates a makeshift weapon by attaching his knife to the end of an oar.
 With this, he kills more sharks but is unable to keep them from taking more and more of his fish.
 He stops looking at the fish, unable to bear its sight.

-It takes a great deal of time for Santiago to make it back to the village, but when he does its clear that the entire fish has been devoured.
-All that’s left is a skeleton, the head, sword and tail.
+It takes a great deal of time for Santiago to make it back to the village, but when he does it’s clear that the entire fish has been devoured.
+All that’s left is a skeleton, the head, sword, and tail.
 He spends the next hours sleeping and wakes to find Manolin who is once again taking care of him.
 The villagers marvel at Santiago’s fish’s skeleton, no one has ever seen a fish that large.
 It was around 1500 pounds, if not more when Santiago caught it.

 The Old Man and the Sea ends with Santiago sleeping peacefully, having read over the baseball scores, and dreaming about the lions playing on the African beaches.